twocentstudios/myGengo-objc/README.md

 ## Requirements (iOS)
 I would pull these from github and drag the source files into your project.

-* [APIHTTPRequest](https://github.com/pokeb/asi-http-request/tree) and all its requirements including:
+* [APIHTTPRequest](https://github.com/pokeb/asi-http-request/tree) and all its requirements including...
 	* CFNetwork.framework
 	* MobileCoreServices.framework
 	* SystemConfiguration.framework